Links

 UNAIDS 2019 Methods Journal Supplement

 UNAIDS and the UNAIDS Reference Group publish a biennial methods journal supplement comprised of a series of papers that detail the improved methods, approaches, and tools through which country teams create country-specific modelled estimates of their HIV epidemic.
-The 2019 supplement was published in the journal AIDS, and consisted of ten papers (listed below) and available open access here.
+The 2019 supplement was published in the journal AIDS, and consisted of ten open access papers (listed below).

 Remembering Professor Basia Zaba